ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 A node is the core abstraction within an authentication tree.
 Trees are made up of nodes, which may modify the shared state and/or request input from the user via callbacks.

+#### 3.4.1.
+Legacy-ORA-Validate Token
-- <b>Legacy-ORA-Validate Token</b> - Custom node provided in this SSO toolkit.
+Custom node provided in this SSO toolkit.
 Detects if an existing legacy Token exists in the browser in a specific cookie, and validates this as an active token against the legacy IAM system via an SDK/API call.
 The default node uses a GET API call with the cookie fetched from the incoming http request.
 The name of the cookie and the target URL is configurable.
 The node is vendor-specific and is flexible enough to be tailored for each vendor.
 The Oracle plugin provides a custom implementation for this Node using the Oracle Access Client SDK.

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyORAValidateToken.java